 INDOOR ACTIVITIES IN MELBOURNE – PIN IT FOR LATER:

-Save this guide to indoor activities in Melbourne to Pinterest just in case you need it later to discover things to do in Melbourne when it rains (but I hope the weather’s good for your visit to Melbourne and you don’t need it!).
+Save this guide to indoor activities in Melbourne to Pinterest in case you need it for a rainy day!

 I am running programs for Disabilty Sector and always looking for indoor/ outdoor and sensory places to visit.